 There’s a trove of services, resources, and programs at UBC you may not even know about!

-There’s so much going on at UBC that it can be hard to keep track of everything you hear about, especially while you figure out your classes and get adjusted to online learning this year.
+There’s so much going on at UBC that it can be hard to keep track of everything you hear about.
 This guide is a great place to start if you’re looking for resources on degree planning, getting involved, health and wellness, and more to help you have a safe, healthy, and rewarding year.

 Resources to help you get organized